-H-1B: US to reconsider certain objections to visas during Donald Trump’s term
+US to revisit some H-1B applications denied during Donald Trump’s term

-The objections will be allowed on three memos of the Trump administration that have now been rescinded.
+The US Citizenship and Immigration Services said it will revisit the objections based on three memos that made it more difficult to get work visas.

-The United States on Friday said it was willing to reconsider the objections or adverse decisions to foreign workers on visas like H-1B, as a result of three memos by the previous Donald Trump administration which have now been rescinded.
+The United States on Friday said it was willing to reconsider applications for H-1B work visas that were denied under the previous Donald Trump administration policies.
+Three memos by Trump administration have been rescinded after the President Joe Biden was elected to power.

 H-1B is a non-immigrant visa that allows American companies to employ foreign workers in occupations that require theoretical or technical expertise.

-In a release on Friday, the US Citizenship and Immigration Services announced that a petitioner may request that it reopen or reconsider decisions based on the three rescinded policies – “Determining Employer-Employee Relationship for Adjudication of H-1B Petitions, Including Third-Party Site Placements”; “Contracts and Itineraries Requirements for H-1B Petitions Involving Third-Party Worksites” and “Rescission of the December 22, 2000 Guidance memo on H1B computer related positions”.
+In a release on Friday, the US Citizenship and Immigration Services said it will revisit the objections or adverse decisions to foreign workers.

-All three memos were rescinded after the Biden administration came to power.
+It announced that a petitioner may request that it reopen or reconsider decisions based on the three rescinded policies – “Determining Employer-Employee Relationship for Adjudication of H-1B Petitions, Including Third-Party Site Placements”; “Contracts and Itineraries Requirements for H-1B Petitions Involving Third-Party Worksites” and “Rescission of the December 22, 2000 Guidance memo on H1B computer related positions”.

 Last month, the US also introduced a pro-immigration Bill that proposed to relax norms related to green card and H-1B visas.
 The US Citizenship Act of 2021, if passed, will offer an eight-year path to citizenship for millions of people who are living in the United States unlawfully on January 1, 2021.
 The Bill is expected to provide a path to citizenship for an estimated 1.1 crore immigrants in the country.